-ASC 840 is applied to the lease elements of the arrangement and U.S. Securities and Exchange Commission ("SEC") Staff Accounting Bulletin No. 104 is applied to other elements of the arrangement not within the scope of ASC 840.
+ASC 840 is applied to the lease elements of the arrangement and U.S. Securities and Exchange Commission ("SEC") Staff Accounting Bulletin No. 104 (the "SAB 104") is applied to other elements of the arrangement not within the scope of ASC 840.